zakmayfield/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  If I were to describe semanitc HTML to a new student, I would say: Semantic = Meaning.
+If you write your HTML semantically then you are helping, most importantly, people with disabilities help browse the most powerful tool on earth, the internet.
+By making your webpage accessible and semantic we help people browse the internet, when they never thought they could.
+Also it improves readability of your code  <header> <nav> and <main> are much easier to tell what they are than <div> <div> and <div>

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+  Display block takes up as much possible space as allowed by its parent, also display: block does not share lines with any other element, such as <p> or <div>.
+Inline-block allowed previoulsy block level elements to now share the same line with any other element - granted the other element is allowed to.

 3. What are the 4 areas of the box model?

+  content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+  cross axis

 5. Explain why git is valuable to a team of developers.

+  git is valuable to a team of developers because it allows multiple people to work on the same project and not mess up the original copy.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.